MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

     </xaml:XamlApplication>
     ```

-3. In the UWP class library project, install the latest prerelease version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package (the same version that you installed in the UWP app project).
+3. In the UWP class library project, install the latest version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package (the same version that you installed in the UWP app project).

 4. In the same project, open the XAML file for the user control and add the following namespace declaration to the `<UserControl>` element.